 No business may be conducted at a committee meeting unless a quorum is present.

-The quorum for a committee meeting is the presence (in person or as allowed under rule 61) of a majority of the committee members holding office.
+The quorum for a committee meeting is the presence (in person or as allowed under rule 63) of a majority of the committee members holding office, but not counting the First Nations Members (if any).

 If a quorum is not present within 30 minutes after the notified commencement time of a committee meeting: